chickensouple/chickensouple.github.io/content/posts/circlecircleintersection/index.md

 5. The distance between \\(\vec{c} \\) and \\(\vec{p}_1\\) is denoted as \\(d_1\\).
 The distance between \\(\vec{c} \\) and \\(\vec{p}_2\\) is denoted as \\(d_2\\).

 #### The "Normal" Case
 Having defined the notation, we can start writing down geometric relationships.
-From the two right triangles shown in Figure 5, we can write down Pythagorean's theorem
+From the two right triangles shown in Figure 5, we can write down the Pythagorean theorem

 $$ \begin{align}  \color{#3f9b0b}  r_1^2 \color{black} &=  \color{#3f9b0b} d_1^2  \color{black} + \color{red} h^2  \\\\
 \color{#0504aa} r_2^2 \color{black} &= \color{#0504aa}  d_2^2 \color{black} + \color{red} h^2 \end{align} $$